CS15AGS/cs2001-coursework-2016-17-Team-15/README.md

 #### Notifications (Last Updated:18/1/17)
 - Welcome back!
 Hope you all had a good holiday!
+- Edzel is still trying to fix that darn gradle error.. wish him the best of luck.
 - **Updated App** - Finished login screen, finished help screen, added app icon to the app.

 #### PENDING-TASK Distribution (Last Updated:2/12/16)